Jemaine Clement: Early life

-Clement’s mother and grandmother were strong influences on him as a child, inspiring his sense of humour.
-Despite having a strong connection to his Maori ethnicity through visiting relatives regularly on trips to various marae, bans on the Māori language being spoken in schools meant Clement grew up in an almost entirely English-speaking environment.
-He has talked of his regrets about this and has emotionally spoken of the physical abuse his grandmother suffered at school for speaking Maori.
+Clement's mother and grandmother were strong influences on him as a child, inspiring his sense of humour.
+Despite having a strong connection to his Māori ethnicity through visiting relatives regularly on trips to various marae, bans on the Māori language being spoken in schools meant Clement grew up in an almost entirely English-speaking environment.
+He has talked of his regrets about this and has emotionally spoken of the physical abuse his grandmother suffered at school for speaking te reo Māori.

 He attended Makoura College in Masterton.
 After finishing school he moved to Wellington, where he studied drama and film at Victoria University of Wellington.
-There he met Taika Waititi, with whom he went on to form So You're a Man and the Humourbeasts.
+There he met Taika Waititi, with whom he went on to form So You're a Man and The Humourbeasts.
 In 2004, the Humourbeasts toured New Zealand in a stage show titled The Untold Tales of Maui, a reworking of the traditional Maori legends of Māui.
 The duo received New Zealand's highest comedy honour, the Billy T Award.
 During his time in university, he also met Bret McKenzie, with whom he performed in Edinburgh, thus forming Flight of the Conchords.